A Safety Director is a high-ranking individual within a business responsible for safety procedures and legal compliance.

 - Develop training materials that reduce employees' exposure to hazardous materials and situations

 - Set and monitor specific safety objectives for special projects

 What Is the Job Demand for Safety Directors?

-Demand for all safety specialists between 2014 and 2024 is expected to increase by some 4%.
-This is around half the national average of all jobs.
-Although not going into decline, the reason for this slowdown is believed to be emerging technology that will automate safety checks and procedures, especially relating to factory and other heavy machinery.
-However, this role is not going to disappear completely.
-A human eye can see things that machines might miss.
-As technology advances, it is likely that there will be less work for those who remain and they may take on extra responsibilities, broadening their job scope to what might have once been the work of two or three.
+Demand for all safety specialists between 2020 and 2030 is expected to increase by some 7%.
+As technology advances, it is likely that there will be less work for those who remain and they may take on extra responsibilities, broadening their job scope to what might have once been the work of two or three.*

 What Are the Education Requirements to Become a Safety Director?

 A degree will be vital for this role, as will years of experience working in the field.
 Students at high school require no specific focus, but good grades in the core subjects of math and English language will be required.
 For those wanting to enter into a career in environmental health and safety, geography and one of the core sciences (typically chemistry or biology) is advisable.

 Prospective college students should seek degrees in subjects related to their intended area of work.
 Therefore, those who wish to work in environmental protection should study environmental health and safety degrees.
 This should also be suitable for most other roles.
 Supporting minors and electives should attempt to cover relevant area.
 That could mean state law, business management, environmental conservation and the sciences where relevant.